sweep-analytics/analytics-js/README.md

 -----

 #### NO ip address
-We do not track, send or log the io address of the user.
+We do not track, send or log the ip address of the user.

 #### Page views
 - url